braydonwang/braydonwang/README.md

 Hello!
 I'm Braydon Wang, a current student at the University of Waterloo studying Computer Science.

 I am an avid computer science learner because I'm fascinated by all the things computers can do.
 I find myself regularly trying to learn new algorithms and techniques that I can implement in my projects.
 I also enjoy doing side projects from time to time to apply what I have learned into something useful.
 Python was the language I started programming with, but soon after, I've been using Java a lot more.
 Most of my school projects and competitive programming solutions are written in Java.
-Recently, I've been trying to learn new languages including C++, C and Racket.
-Machine learning and AI has sparked my interest lately and I've been attending bootcamps and webinars to learn more about this topic.
+Recently, I've been trying to learn new languages including C++ and C. Machine learning and AI has sparked my interest lately and I've been attending bootcamps and webinars to learn more about this topic.

 ## Competitive Programming